becharabechara/open-webui-teams/wiki/index/initial-setup.md

    - After creating the functions, activate them in the Functions section.
 2. **Revisit Models Tab**:
    - Go back to **Admin Panel Settings > Models**.
-   - Configure the visibility of the models associated with the newly created functions (Azure AI, Lagoon, Lagoon DDQ) as specified in the Models Tab section above.
+   - Configure the visibility of the models associated with the newly created functions (Azure AI, BachByte, BachByte DDQ) as specified in the Models Tab section above.

 ---